 Business intelligence is what S&P ratings are all about.
 This global corporation provides credit ratings on investments, including bonds and the stock market.
-Before you can understand what a good rating is, it helps to understand what S&P is, how it works and why it matters.
+Before you can understand what a good rating is, it helps to understand the origins of this company and why its assessments matter.

 What Is S&P?